jrl-umi3218/mc_rtc/doc/tutorials/recipes/lipm-stabilizer.md

 - A `CoMTask` to track the desired CoM position computed by the stabilizer
 - Two `CoPTask` to track desired wrench under each of the robot's feet
+- Two `OrientationTasks` on respectively the waist and torso bodies, used for regularization of the upper-body behaviour

 The `StabilizerTask` role is to compute targets to provide to these tasks such that the real robot system tracks as-best-as-possible the behaviour of a reference linear inverted pendulum model.
 As such, to stabilize dynamic trajectories, the user must provide the following inputs to the stabilizer: